tarasov95/dbwrap/README.md

    <#=StoredProc.Generate("data source=.\SQLEXPRESS;initial catalog=master;integrated security=True;"), "sys.sp_addrole")#>
 }
 ```
-- after you save the file Visual Studio will execute the template and generate wrapper classes for all stored procedures listed in it; project tree will look similar to the screenshot below
+- after you save the file Visual Studio will execute the template and generate wrapper classes for all stored procedures listed in it
--if you need to regenerate the wrappers manually use [BUILD/Transform All T4 Templates] command in Visual Studio main menu
+- if you need to regenerate the wrappers manually use [BUILD/Transform All T4 Templates] command in Visual Studio main menu